 Remove all the debris and dust off your plantation shutters.
 The easiest and quickest way to do this is with the soft brush vacuum attachment.
 It will suck up all the dust and debris making the next step easier.

-After you have removed as much of the debris with the vacuum as possible, wipe down with a dry cloth.
+Once you’ve vacuumed away debris, wipe your plantation shutters with a dry cloth.
 This should help remove the majority of any remaining dirt and debris.
-Make sure to spend particular attention to the spaces between the shutters and areas that may accumulate dust readily.
+Pay special attention to spaces between the shutters and dust-prone areas.
 By this stage, the majority of the cleaning should be completed.